 Tracking the Incredible Missing Stimulus Money for Business

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Entrepreneurs who felt the federal government shouldn't have shelled out so much in stimulus funding can take heart: It appears that likely a good chunk of the money wasn't spent on schedule.
+Opinions expressed by Entrepreneur contributors are their own.Entrepreneurs who felt the federal government shouldn't have shelled out so much in stimulus funding can take heart: It appears that likely a good chunk of the money wasn't spent on schedule.

 If this keeps up, some of it may never be spent at all, as it was use-it-or-lose it money with set deadlines.
 At last count, well more than $100 billion remained unspent.